-If you are a nonresident alien, use the 1996 Instructions for Form 1040NR, U.S. Nonresident Alien Income Tax Return.
+If you are a nonresident alien, use the 1997 Instructions for Form 1040NR, U.S. Nonresident Alien Income Tax Return.
 Also, Pub.
 519, U.S. Tax Guide for Aliens, and Pub.
 901, U.S. Tax Treaties, will be helpful in filling in Form 1040-C.

-If you are a resident alien, the 1996 Instructions for Form 1040, U.S. Individual Income Tax Return, will help you complete Form 1040-C.
+If you are a resident alien, the 1997 Instructions for Form 1040, U.S. Individual Income Tax Return, will help you complete Form 1040-C.

-You can get copies of tax forms, instructions, and publications from the Internal Revenue Service.
+You can get tax forms, instructions, and publications from the Internal Revenue Service (IRS).
 If you have a foreign address, send your order to either: Eastern Area Distribution Center, P.O.
 Box 25866, Richmond, VA 23286-8107, USA; or Western Area Distribution Center, Rancho Cordova, CA 95743-0001, USA, whichever is closer.
 Please order by publication or form number.
+You can also download forms and publications from the IRS Internet web site at www.irs.ustreas.gov.

-Alien Status Rules.- If you are not a citizen of the United States, specific rules apply to determine if you are a resident or nonresident alien.
+Alien status rules.
+If you are not a citizen of the United States, specific rules apply to determine if you are a resident or nonresident alien.
 Intent is not important in determining your residency status.
 You are considered a resident alien if you meet either the green card test or the substantial presence test.
 Even though you may otherwise meet the substantial presence test, you will not be considered a U.S. resident if you qualify for the closer connection to a foreign country exception or you are able to qualify as a nonresident by reason of a tax treaty.
 These tests and the exception are discussed in the instructions for Part I.